hawkb/grabbag/README.md

 Script #1:  Crypto Fun With NodeJS

 This script is simple.
 It grabs coin data from three exchanges: BTC-E, Cryptsy, and Bittrex.
 It only parses best buy data for three different coins, but you get the idea.
 The design is scalable, so it should be easy to add a few more coins, or a few more exchange api's.
-And, it executes in the browser because of NodeJS awesomeness.

 The script is called ibn.js.
 You can run it with the command "nodejs ibn.js" .